100sang/vue3-vuetify-starter/README.md

 Getting Started
 ---
-Clone the repository and runnig on your m achine, follow the steps below.
+Clone the repository and runnig on your machine, follow the steps below.

 ### Prerequisites
 - Vue and npm installed on your machine